DEVELOPER710/TOS-Lite-Edu-Utils/README.md

 # TOS-Lite-Edu-Utils
-#    by DEVELOPER710
+   - by DEVELOPER710
 ____________________

-This is the official  TOS-Lite-Edu-Utils Build and Install Script !
+This is the official  TOS-Lite-Edu-Utils Build-and-Install Script !

 This is the script to build and install TOS-Edu-Core-Utils on your Linux Device Its Source Code is in "code/"